Zhadi-1-s/FastApi-Test-task/README.md

 3. Install Dependencies
    pip install -r requirements.txt

-4.Set Environment Variables Create a .env file in the project root with the following content
+4. Set Environment Variables Create a .env file in the project root with the following content

    SECRET_KEY=your_jwt_secret_key

   ALGORITHM=HS256